creidef/time-chase-gen/README.md

 # time-chase-gen
-generator of tme-chase model from db
+generator of time-chase model from db